eddypastika/billyon/README.md

 # billyon
-This is backend logic for billyon app.
+This is backend logic for Point of Sale System named billyon app.
+Using Spring Boot,JPA/Hibernate and PostgreSQL.